 Look at it this way: in ideal circumstances, an employee will stay with your company indefinitely (it’s fundamentally more practical, at the very least).
 As time goes by, they’ll not only get better at what they do, and learn new skills, but they’ll also become part of your business in a deeper way.
 They’ll be a fixture of the team, dishing out advice to their colleagues and positively representing the business in their life outside the company.

 In the end, so much of the future of your business depends on the people you hire.
 A weak team can sink even the strongest business model, while a strong team can achieve great results with average ingredients.
 Invest in people, and it’ll pay off in a big way.
-Here are some great ways to reward staff, without having to spend a penny.

 Some tasks need urgent delegation